KemoPanzah/decore_Base/README.rst

 .. note::
    To create a record with decore Base, we need to create an instance of the model.
 In our case **First_model**.
 The instance is filled with the data from the form and then saved.

+   The ID in the form of a UUID is generated automatically and does not have to be specified separately.

 .. warning::
    The field **title** was inherited from the class **Deform_model** and must be used for each record creation.
 Otherwise the item will fail the validation.